jdmonin/JSettlers2/README.txt

   upgrade_schema flag is not used during day-to-day operation of the server.

-  Note: If you've been using jsettlers 1.1.20 or older with postgresql, the upgrade may tell you to change your tables' owner to socuser first.
+  Note: If you've been using jsettlers 1.1.20 or older with postgresql, the upgrade may tell you to change your tables' owner to socuser first:
+	* To begin schema upgrade, please fix and rerun:
-  JSettlers comes with the script jsettlers-upg-prep-postgres-owner.sql to do so, in the same directory as the scripts mentioned in the Database Creation section of this README.
-As the postgres system user, run:
-	psql --file jsettlers-upg-prep-postgres-owner.sql
-  Then, run the schema upgrade command.
+	  Must change table owner to socuser from postgres JSettlers comes with the script jsettlers-upg-prep-postgres-owner.sql to do so, in the same directory as the scripts mentioned in the Database Creation section of this README.
+As the postgres system user, run: psql -d socdata --file jsettlers-upg-prep-postgres-owner.sql -v to=socuser Then, run the schema upgrade command.

 - Test that you can connect and start games as usual, with and without bots.